-Fox Nuts help to reduce blood sugar levels in the body.
+Fox nuts reduce blood sugar levels in the body.
 So a diabetic person should consult their physician before consuming it.

-Consuming it in excess can lead to constipation, flatulence, and bloating.
+Consuming it in excess can also lead to constipation, flatulence, and bloating.

-Spicy Indian Masala – You can add in some Indian spice powders such as red chilli powder, turmeric powder, chaat masala powder and salt.
-You can also add lemon juice and give it a mix for a tangy twist.
+Spicy Indian Masala – You can add in some Indian spice powders such as red chili powder, turmeric powder, chaat masala powder, and salt.
+You can also add lime juice and give it a mix for a tangy twist.

 Peri Peri Masala – Add in some peri peri masala while roasting and give it a proper mix.

-Pudina/Mint Masala – Add in dry mint powder, salt, pepper and lemon juice.
-Give Makhana a mix for Pudina Makhana.
+Pudina (Mint ) Masala – Add in dry mint powder, salt, pepper, and lime juice.

-Chocolate – You just have to melt the Chocolate and mix the roasted Makhanas with the sauce.
-Mix it properly so that all the Makhana gets coated with the chocolate.
+Chocolate – You just have to melt the chocolate and coat the roasted makhanas with it.

-Jaggery Sesame – Heat a little ghee.
-Add in jaggery and let in completely.
-Add in roasted white sesame seeds, Makhana and mix till the Makhana gets coated properly.
+Jaggery Sesame – Heat a little ghee in a pan.
+Add crushed jaggery (or jaggery powder) and melt completely.
+Add in roasted white sesame seeds, and makhana and mix till the makhana gets coated with jaggery.

-You can even pack it for your snack box to carry to Office, Picnic, Travel or Road Trips.
+You can even pack it for your snack box to carry to Office, Picnic, Travel, or on Road Trips.

 Roasted Makhana Recipe

-- Heat ghee in a heavy bottom pan.
+- Heat ghee in a heavy bottom pan over medium-low heat.